-The Galaxy Note isn't just a big phone.
-It's Samsung's cream of the crop and always ships with the best hardware and software Samsung has to offer, and the Galaxy Note 9 looks to be no exception.
+The Galaxy Note isn't just a big phone, it's Samsung's cream of the crop.
+It always ships with the best hardware and software Samsung has to offer, and the latest Galaxy Note 20 is no exception.
 The Note is the Galaxy phone for people who want it all, or as close to "it all" as they can get.
 Part of that — a big part for many — is the S Pen.

-And that's the secret of its success; it works really well. if you've never used the S Pen you might think its like using an after-market stylus you can buy from Amazon, and you'd be dead wrong.
-The S Pen is super fluid and while it doesn't feel exactly like drawing or coloring on paper, it works the same.
-And that's because its completely integrated into the Galaxy Note, not just an add-on.
+And that's the secret of its success; it works really well.
+If you've never used the S Pen you might think it's like using an after-market stylus you can buy from Amazon, and you'd be dead wrong.
+The S Pen is super fluid, and while it doesn't feel exactly like drawing or coloring on paper, it's pretty darn close.
+That's because it's completely integrated into the Galaxy Note, not just an add-on.

 The S Pen is an inductive stylus.
 The display on the Note has what's called an active digitizer under the glass.
 When the S Pen gets close to the screen, the magnetic field of the active digitizer induces a current that powers its internal circuitry.
-Power is passed here just like a wireless charging mat and phone that supports its work, it's just not inducing nearly as much power.
+Power is passed here just like a wireless charging mat, it's just not inducing nearly as much power.

-The Note 9 adds some new functionality through the S Pen by pairing it over Bluetooth.
-You can use the button to snap a photo or present a slide deck or trigger whatever a developer can dream up.
+The Note 9 added some new functionality through the S Pen by pairing it over Bluetooth, and these features have continued through to the Note 20.
+You can use the side button to snap a photo or present a slide deck or trigger whatever a developer can dream up.
 But this doesn't change or interfere with the way the S Pen works to draw on the screen.
 It just makes it better.

 A capacitive stylus, like this one from Amazon, can be useful.
 I have a pair of these and use them for rough drawing or scribbling on a phone every now and then, and they can be useful when trying to select text on a phone with a small screen.
 The good thing about them is that they will work on any device that has a touchscreen — even the Galaxy Note.

-There are other reasons to want a Galaxy Note, but if you want a good Pen experience it's really the only phone that has one.
+There are other reasons to want a Galaxy Note, but if you want a good Pen experience, it's really the best phone to get.
 And that's because Samsung has made the Pen part of the phone through both hardware and software.